-If a satellite television company files a lawsuit, under U.S. federal law it will ask for damages in the amount of lost subscription revenue (usually a high estimate based upon what could have been watched through use of the unauthorized smart card, as opposed to what was actually watched), and if victorious may also receive statutory damages of up to $10,000.00 per violation and an award of attorney fees and court costs.
+If a satellite television company files a lawsuit, under U.S. federal law it will ask for damages in the amount of lost subscription revenue, usually a high estimate based upon what could have been watched through use of the unauthorized smart card, as opposed to what was actually watched. if victorious the company may also receive statutory damages of up to $10,000.00 per violation and an award of attorney fees and court costs.
 The attorney fee award may well be much larger than the amount found owing for unpaid satellite television fees.

 Damages may be significantly greater if the defendant is shown to have engaged in the manufacture, distribution, or modification of smart cards.